-In pursuit of financial sustainability, JSSP College Khardi diversifies its revenue streams, including tuition fees, gratitude funds, and college development funds.
-Tuition fees, the primary revenue source, reflect students' investment in their education and support various operational activities.
+In pursuit of financial sustainability, JSSP College Khardi diversifies its revenue streams, including gratitude funds, and college development funds.
+The primary revenue source, reflect students' investment in their education and support various operational activities.
 Gratitude funds, contributed by alumni and other benefactors, demonstrate external support for the college's mission.
 Meanwhile, college development funds are earmarked for infrastructure and program enhancements, ensuring long-term growth and competitiveness.